Least Volume Analysis: Theoretical Analysis of Least Volume

 Therefore $S^\star$\textemdash the volume-minimized $S$\textemdash satisfies $S^\star =UQ^\top\Lambda Q U^\top$ and thus is orthogonally similar to $\Lambda$.
-Since $S^\star$ is diagonal (Theorem~\ref{theorem:bound}), it must have the same set of diagonal entries as those of $\Lambda$, though not necessarily in the same order.
+Since $S^\star$ is diagonal (Theorem~\ref{thm3:bound}), it must have the same set of diagonal entries as those of $\Lambda$, though not necessarily in the same order.
 Thus when the volume is minimized, we have $ AS_XA^\top = B^\dagger S_X (B^\dagger)^\top = B^\top S_X B = S^\star$.
-Because $B$'s columns are orthonormal, according to Lemma~\ref{lemma:sim_diag}, this identity only holds when $B$'s column vectors are the eigenvectors corresponding to the $m$ largest eigenvalues of $S_X$, so the linear decoder $B$ consists of the principal components of $X$. \end{proof}

-\begin{remark} Although $A$ is not necessarily equal to $B^\top$, it projects $X$ into the latent space the same way as $B^\top$.
+Because $B$'s columns are orthonormal, according to Lemma~\ref{lemma3:sim_diag}, this identity only holds when $B$'s column vectors are the eigenvectors corresponding to the $m$ largest eigenvalues of $S_X$, so the linear decoder $B$ consists of the principal components of $X$. \end{proof} \begin{remark} Although $A$ is not necessarily equal to $B^\top$, it projects $X$ into the latent space the same way as $B^\top$.
 It can also be verified that it must have the form $A = B^\top + W$ where each row of $W$ lies in $\ker X^\top$.
-This means the identity $A = B^\top$ holds when $X$ has full row rank, in which case $A$ also recovers the principal components of $X$. \end{remark} \begin{remark} It is easy to check that setting the decoder’s Lipschitz constant to any value $K$ will just scale down all the eigenvalues by $K^2$, without hurting any of the principal dimension aligning of PCA or distorting the ratio between dimensions. \end{remark} \begin{remark} This proof indicates that minimizing the volume is disentangled from reducing the reconstruction loss, at least for the linear case.
+This means the identity $A = B^\top$ holds when $X$ has full row rank, in which case $A$ also recovers the principal components of $X$.
+It is also easy to check that setting the decoder’s Lipschitz constant to any value $K$ will just scale down all the eigenvalues by $K^2$, without hurting any of the principal dimension aligning of PCA or distorting the ratio between dimensions. \end{remark}

+This proof indicates that minimizing the volume is disentangled from reducing the reconstruction loss, at least for the linear case.
 Specifically, the reconstruction loss controls only $P$, while the least volume regularization controls the rotation and scaling in the latent space respectively through $U$, $Q$ and $\Sigma$.
 The product $U\Sigma Q^\top$ then models the family $\mathcal{H}$ of linear homeomorphisms that the linear autoencoder (without bias vectors) can additionally learn beyond preserving information through $P^\top$, as discussed in \S\ref{sec:lvf}.
 Indeed, the linear encoder is of the form $A = (U\Sigma Q^\top)\circ P^\top$ while the linear decoder is of the form $B = P \circ Q \Sigma^{-1} U^\top = P \circ (U\Sigma Q^\top)^{-1}$.